jzuhone/jzuhone.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: example_pdf.pdf
-description: A full CV can be downloaded using the link on the right.
+description: A full CV (with a list of recent publications) can be downloaded using the PDF icon link on the right.
 toc:
   sidebar: left
 ---